Talking Points Opposed to 193 H.4138 H.4356 Eviction Sealing, Judgment Debt Cancelation

 Eviction sealing and judgment debt cancellation would:

-• Make it impossible to identify applicants recently evicted for smoking, noise, violence or other cases filed "no fault."
-"No fault" eviction is used when people are afraid to testify or when a landlord can't meet court standards for evidence.
+- Make it impossible to identify applicants recently evicted for smoking, noise, violence or other cases filed "no cause stated" (this is sometimes called "no fault").
+"No cause stated" eviction is used when people are afraid to testify or when a landlord can't meet court standards for evidence.

 The bill is bad for good renters and for this reason we are asking you to engage your renters on it.
 You should talk to your representative and senator.
 And you should ask your renters to do the same.
 You will not be able to screen new residents adequately if this bill passes.